Go to content

 The average of the six individual HSPIs provides our overall HSPI score, which gives us a programme-wide picture of how we’re managing health and safety performance.

 Our programme HSPI target for HS2 started at 1.20 in 2018.
 In line with our strategic ambition, we have continuously revised and set the bar higher, moving to our target of 2.20.
 In 2021 – 2022, we missed our target of 2.20.
-However, in 2022 – 2023, we’ve exceeded our target, achieving 2.48.
-In previous years, we have achieved or exceeded our target.

 Our performance to date